NativeScript/workshop/docs/chapters/chapter4.md

 ### Intro

-In this lesson we are going to familiarise ourselves with navigation techniques.
+In this lesson we are going to familiarize ourselves with navigation techniques.

 ### Routing configuration